elm-explorations/hashmap/README.md

 ## Elm Hashmap Exploration

 This library implements a proper hashmap for Elm.
+Keys are hashed instead of compared for ordering, so that any type can be used as keys.

+Keep in mind that this is an experiment.
+Try it out, give feedback, but keep in mind that it could go away at some point.

-The library maintains API compatability with `Dict`, so all you have to do to make use of this library is to change the import statement from:
+The library almost maintains API compatability with `Dict`.
+To make use of this library, change the import statement from:

 `import Dict`

 to:

 `import Hash.Dict as Dict`

+And change all instances of `Dict.foldl` or `Dict.foldr` into `Dict.fold`.
+Since we are hashing and not comparing, the order of the elements will be seemingly random, and so it won't matter what directing you're folding in.

 ## License